maximumpeaches/Interview/src/com/company/how_to_prepare_for_interviews.md

 How to find good companies and apply:
-* With four years of experience and Amazon on my resume, applying immediately post-COVID when the job market is super hot, I got a ton of interviews simply by applying on company's websites.
+* With four years of experience and Amazon on my resume, applying immediately post-COVID when the job market is super hot, I got a ton of interviews simply by applying on company's websites (sorry if this sounds conceited, I just mean it in a matter of fact way.
+It's mostly just luck anyways).
   I also got referrals where I could and some recruiters (like Google, Facebook, Microsoft and Salesforce) reached out to me through LinkedIn.
 I found other good companies to work for by looking at the top-paying companies on www.levels.fyi.
 The tech companies in the top 100 companies list by Glassdoor also had some good options, although most of those I already knew about.
 In the end I had more companies to interview with